jessegyger/gcoder/README.md

 ### Performance Considerations

  - For larger gcode files over 30,000 lines, performance might vary based on hardware capabilities.
+ - If your code is above 30k lines, (⬅️) will appear to click to update the visualization after editing.

 ### Installation (or lack thereof)